First-order axiomatisations of representable relation algebras need formulas of unbounded quantifier depth: Axiomatisations of RRA

-If $\exists$ can maintain $(\dagger_r)$ while $r\leq n-1$ she will survive at least up to the beginning of round $n-1$, when $(g_{n-1},h_{n-1})$ is checked and the games ends.
-Note that if the game were to continue for another round then she might lose, because with $r=n$ she is not insured against violating \eqref{eq:win} above.
+If $\exists$ can maintain $(\dagger_r)$ while $r\leq n$ she will survive all rounds.
+At the end of the final round $n$, $(\dagger_{n})$ ensures that \eqref{eq:win} holds, but note that if the game were to continue for another round then she might lose, because $(\dagger_{n+1})$ does not insure her against violating \eqref{eq:win}.

-We now prove by induction that $\exists$ can indeed always play so as to ensure the above condition holds up to and including $r=n-1$.
-The condition is obviously satisfied at the beginning of the game, because all vertices of both binary structures are uncoloured, so the empty palette is interpreted as the whole structure, and all other palettes are interpreted as the empty set.
-Suppose now that the condition is satisfied going into round $r$, for some $ r< n-1$.
-That is, if $(g_{r},h_{r})$ was the state of play at the start of round $r$, we can assume that $\exists$ has played so that $(\dagger_{r})$ is satisfied.